Icinga/ansible-icinga2/CONTRIBUTING.md

 freely experiment with your changes.
 When your changes are complete, submit a [pull request].
 All pull requests will be reviewed and merged if they suit some general guidelines:

-* Changes are located in a topic branch
+- Changes are located in a topic branch
-* For new functionality, proper tests are written
+- For new functionality, proper tests are written
-* Changes should not solve certain problems on special environments
+- Changes should not solve certain problems on special environments
-* Your change does not handle third party software for which dedicated Ansible role exist, such as creating databases, installing webserver etc.
+- Your change does not handle third party software for which dedicated Ansible role exist, such as creating databases, installing webserver etc.

+Only use `devel` branch for your pull requests, as the master/main branch should only contain working, tagged releases.

 Furthermore, please take care to maintain the existing coding style.